Family safeguarding

 Introduction

-We are working in a different way with families across Swindon, helping to keep children safely at home and families together.
+We are working in a different way with families across Swindon to help keep children safe at home and families together.

-We know that families face challenges that make parenting even more difficult, which is often why families need support from social workers.
-However, we believe that every family has strengths.
+We recognise that families often face challenges that make parenting difficult, which is why support from social workers is sometimes needed.
+However, we also believe that every family has strengths.

-The work that we do with families helps them to understand and build on those strengths and to make positive changes to improve their lives, and the lives of their children, so that they can stay together.
+Our work helps families to recognise and build upon these strengths, enabling them to make positive changes that improve their lives and the lives of their children, so they can remain together.

 Our way of working is called the Family Safeguarding Model.

-Our Family Safeguarding Model brings together one team of social workers and adult practitioners who all work together with a family to offer help and support for a wide range of challenges.
+The Family Safeguarding Model brings together a team of social workers and adult practitioners who work together with families to offer help and support across a range of challenges.

-By working in this way, as one team of social workers and adult practitioners, we can spend more time working with families to provide them with help when they need it.
+By working as one team of social workers and adult practitioners, we can spend more time working with families to provide them with help when they need it.

 Meet our team